 When it comes to palm trees, it's tempting to think of them as purely tropical plants—give them loads of sun and loads of water, and they'll be fine.
 While this is certainly true for some variety of palm trees, it's not that easy to generalize across a group of plants that includes thousands of species.
 Some palms are desert palms and will easily drown with too much water.
 Still, others are understory plants that prefer shade and a moister, darker environment.

-Likewise, we've heard many people claim that palms don't need to be fertilized, or at least they don't need much.
+Likewise, many people claim that palms don't need to be fertilized, or at least they don't need much.
 This isn't true.
 A palm might cling to life without regular fertilizer, but if you want healthy palms, you have to feed them.
 This is true indoors, just as it's true in tropical and subtropical gardens.